danshea/IntroMap/simulate_genome/bowtie2_alignment/README.md

 Niigata University, Dept. of Agriculture
 Laboratory of Plant Breeding

-2017-04-22: Add information regarding the alignment of simulated genomes to _B. rapa_ reference genome
+2017-04-22: Added information regarding the alignment of \#174-12-26 fixed line sequence data to _B. rapa_ reference genome